 Except when there is only one nominee, election will be by audible vote; each Councilmember declaring a vote into the record.
 The City Clerk will publicly announce and record the results of the election in the official minutes, stating the name of each voting Councilmember and the manner in which the Councilmember voted.
-To be elected, a nominee must receive a majority vote of the members present.
+Once a nominee receives a majority vote of the members present, the nominee is declared elected to the position.